micha1805/demoTradingAppJava/README.md

 So in the following table each secured endpoint must have this header to work.

+This is an ongoing demo project, not suitable for production yet.

 ## Endpoints API

 | Method | Secured | Route                        | Description                                                                                  |